-- · Install IoT Bridge for Snowflake into your AWS account - Before being able to access the Virtual Machine you must have completed the installation process here. - Install an MQTT Server configured with a real signed TLS certificate
+- Install IoT Bridge for Snowflake into your Azure account - Before being able to access the Virtual Machine you must have completed the installation process here. - Install an MQTT Server configured with a real signed TLS certificate

-0 This quickstart guide uses the Chariot MQTT Server can be installed as a free trial from the AWS Marketplace.
-Review the Chariot MQTT Server Configuration for details on how to upload the necessary certificates and keys for enabling SSL/TLS If you choose not to use Chariot MQTT Server, any Sparkplug compliant MQTT Server will work.
-(I) AWS IoT Core has a message size limit of 128KB and will disconnect the client if it receives a message that exceeds this limit.
+This quickstart guide uses the Chariot MQTT Server which can be installed as a free trial from the Azure Marketplace.

+Review the Chariot MQTT Server Configuration for details on how to upload the necessary certificates and keys for enabling SSL/TLS

+If you choose not to use Chariot MQTT Server, any Sparkplug compliant MQTT Server will work.

+Azure IoT Hub is not Sparkplug compliant

+AWS IoT Core has a message size limit of 128KB and will disconnect the client if it receives a message that exceeds this limit.
 If you have a large number of UDT definitions/instances and/or have very large UDTs, you will very likely hit this limit when sending your UDTs to AWS IoT Core.
 Review this document for ways to reduce the message size.